Iurii-Dziuban/spring-microservice/README.md

 # initd service
 There are two configurations for running service provided:
 1) Old way:
-- user-service_service is start/stop/restart/status initd script that invokes user-service.sh
+- `user-service_service` is start/stop/restart/status initd script that invokes user-service.sh
-- user-service.sh is start java spring boot app with the arguments for config files.
+- `user-service.sh` is start java spring boot app with the arguments for config files.
 2) Spring boot way:
-- user-service-rpm initd script is linked to spring jar file that already has start/stop/restart/status options
+- `user-service-rpm` initd script is linked to spring jar file that already has start/stop/restart/status options
-- user-service.conf has same name as jar file and will be picked up by spring boot application on start up. log/application config path provided here.
+- `user-service.conf` has same name as jar file and will be picked up by spring boot application on start up. log/application config path provided here.

+# Ideas